georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 Architecture
 ****************

-Find some ideas related to Magento architecture and the possible solutions for extracting static files to an external filesystem service.
+Find some ideas related to project architecture and the possible solutions for extracting static files as an external filesystem service for Magento 2.

 Take this architecture documentation page as a guideline, and not as a part provided by these extensions.

 .. include:: ./../messages.rst

 .. note::
-    Before going deeper into the development details, please note that this Magento 2 module is extending core module interfaces, keeping in mind the backward compatibility and keeping the breaking changes as low as possible.
+    Before going deeper into the development details, please note that this module for Magento 2 is extending core module interfaces, keeping in mind the backward compatibility and keeping the breaking changes as low as possible.

 .. contents:: Table of Contents